 Back in 2004 Aprilia priced the Rally 50 at $1799, which was pretty darn affordable.
 This compares well with Yamaha’s Zuma 50, which hovered a bit under two grand back then.
-Aprilia makes some really nicely designed and high quality scooters, so if you’re looking for something less mainstream then the Zuma, the Rally 50 is a neat option.
+Aprilia makes really nice high quality scooters, so if you’re looking for something less mainstream then the Zuma, the Rally 50 is a neat option.
 You’re definitely not going to wind up beside too many of these at red lights.

 Kymco’s Cobra Cross is another close competitor.
 Kymco set the 2004 MSRP pretty high for that scooter ($2399) considering the Rally 50 is the nicer machine, but a Cobra might be worth a look if you come across a good deal on a used one.
 The other off-road styled 2-stroke 50 that was on sale during this period was Piaggio’s Typhoon 50.
 Like the Rally, the Typhoon is a really cool scooter with a sports scooter body sitting on jacked up fat wheels.
 The choice between these two scooters mostly comes down to styling preference and what sort of deal you can find.

 A final option is Honda’s Ruckus, which marries off-road styling with a 4-stroke engine.
 The four cycle Ruckus easily beats any of these other scoots at the gas pumps but not off the line.
 The Ruckus also wins for emissions, noise and motor longevity, but the price for all that is much lower 4-stroke power.
 A Ruckus can wander to 37 - 42mph and additional gains are hard to come by, while an unrestricted 2-stroke can often achieve 50 mph with much higher speeds only a few hundred in parts away.

-OWNER REVIEWS - Browse the Aprilia Rally 50 Owner Reviews REVIEW - Add a Review of Your Rally 50
+OWNER REVIEWS (2) - Browse the Rally 50 Owner Reviews REVIEW - Add a Review of Your Rally 50

 - Aprilia quality